 If all team members agree that the student's conduct was not a manifestation of his disability, then the student may be subject to the same consequences as all students.
 If a parent disagrees with the team's decision that the behavior was not a manifestation of the student's disability, the parent may request a due process hearing to challenge this finding.
-If the Hearing Officer agrees with the parent, the student will remain in the school where the offense was committed
+If the Hearing Officer agrees with the parent, the student will remain in the school where the offense was committed unless the parent and the school agree otherwise.
+However, during the period of expulsion or transfer to an alternative placement or remedial disciplinary setting, the student must continue to receive special education services prescribed by his IEP and a Behavior Plan must be created or revised to address the offending conduct.

-&lt;sup>3 Disciplinary change of placement occurs when a student with a disability, because of a violation of the school code of conduct, is removed from his/her current educational setting for (i) more than 10 school days consecutively, or (ii) more than 15 school days cumulatively in a school year or (iii) when school days 11-15 constitute a pattern of exclusion, or (iv) it is an exclusion of even one school day for a student with intellectual disability, or, under the emergency circumstances described more fully herein.
+3 Disciplinary change of placement occurs when a student with a disability, because of a violation of the school code of conduct, is removed from his/her current educational setting for (i) more than 10 school days consecutively, or (ii) more than 15 school days cumulatively in a school year or (iii) when school days 11-15 constitute a pattern of exclusion, or (iv) it is an exclusion of even one school day for a student with intellectual disability, or, under the emergency circumstances described more fully herein.